 It is important to understand that separation of Church and State did not exist at that time.
-In the view of the time, the Christian Roman Emperor was God’s agent on earth and the supreme bishops of the Empire were the spiritual heads of the Christian world, acting in harmony with him.
+In the view of the time, the Christian Roman Emperor was regarded as God’s agent on earth.
+The supreme bishops of the Empire – the spiritual heads of the Christian world – acting in harmony with him.
 Church and State were therefore one.
-Justinian believed that “he had the right and duty of regulating by his laws the minutest details of worship and discipline.
+Justinian believed that “he had the right and duty of regulating by his laws the minutest details of worship and discipline.”

 DELIVERED THE PAPACY FROM ARIAN DOMINATION.